hellums/lacey-bacon/README.md

 ### INITIATIVE SCOPE
 Is Lacey Chabert indeed the "Center of the (Hallmark) Universe," as Kevin Bacon reputably is to Hollywood?
 Given the time and resource limitations, this project is not meant to be an all-inclusive or full programming approach to the _"6 Degrees of Kevin Bacon"_ topic itself (using BFS or Breadth-First Search algorithms, for example).
 It merely provides a working environment to support the programming and data science portions of the course, using a subset of movies and actors specific to Hallmark original movies, romantic comedies, mysteries, and dramas.

-# SPECIAL INSTRUCTIONS
+# SPECIAL INSTRUCTIONS (use your own Python 3 interpreter command, if it is different than python3 used here, such as py3 or python)

+TO INSTALL PROGRAM AND CREATE A VIRTUAL ENVIRONMENT:
+>git clone git@github.com:hellums/lacey-bacon.git
+>cd lacey-bacon
+>python3 -m venv env
+>echo "env/" >> .git/info/exclude (optional command)

-TO RUN:
+TO ACTIVATE VIRTUAL ENVIRONMENT:

-python3 romcom.py (Mac)

-py3 romcom.py (PC, or the command you normally use to launch the python 3 interpreter)
+(Mac/Linux):
+>>env/bin/activate
+(PC):
+>env\scripts\activate.bat

-TO PREP:
+TO INSTALL PREREQUISITES:
-This program will run standalone as described above.
-However, you may need to refresh the data based on changes to the underlying custom watchlist, or updates to source files on IMDB.
-The prep module below will take a few minutes to run, as it has to download, uncompress, clean, and reshape the tsv files to tab-delimited csv files used by the main program.
-Once it is complete, you can get rid of the original tgz files (and even the tsv files), which occupy several GB of space.
-Normally there should be no need to run prep.

-python3 romcom_prep.py (downloads and cleans data, repackages as tab-delimited CSV for import to the main program)
+>python3 -m pip install -r requirements.txt

+TO DOWNLOAD AND PREPARE DATA/DATABASE:
+>python3 romcom_prep.py

-TO UNIT TEST (ON MAC):
+TO TEST AND VALIDATE INTEGRITY OF DATA STRUCTURES:
-#python3 -m unittest test_romcom -v
+>python3 -m unittest test_romcom -v
-#(or python3 -m unittest discover -v)

-TO UNIT TEST (ON WINDOWS):
+TO TEST SQLITE3 DATABASE:
-#use whichever command launches python 3 (for example, py3 romcom.py, py3 -m unittest test_romcom)
+>python3 romcom_sql.py

+TO RUN PROGRAM:
+>python3 romcom.py

 # PACKAGES INVOLVED
 See requirements.txt file in project folder.

+Primarily:
+matplotlib==3.5.1
+networkx==2.6.3
+numpy==1.22.2
+pandas==1.4.1
+requests==2.27.1
+tabulate==0.8.9
+urllib3==1.26.8

 # FEATURES PLANNED AT INITIATIVE OUTSET (CHECK = SUBSTANTIAL COMPLETION)